 A dynamic microphone tends to pick up what is right in front of the microphone (and less of that is not).

 A condensor microphone tends to pick up what is right in front of it, as well as anything else in the room.
 It often offers a clearer sound, but due to its ability to pick up more subtle sounds in the room is often not a good choice for podcasters.

 Dynamic ad insertion is a process where a pre-recorded advertisement is inserted into your audio file.
 This technology can take an advertisement and put it into a producer's back catalog.
 While the technology is impressive, the results (due to its disruptive feel) often leads to less than desired results.
 This can lead to lowering the value of the advertisement.

 Why Mystery Show Was Cancelled by Gimlet

-That’s why the show got cancelled.
+That's why the show got canceled.
 See my original review.

 Ready to Start Podcasting?

 Step by step tutorials

 Need one on one consulting?
 Sessions start at 15 minutes